ElementAstro/atom-docs/src/content/docs/en/system/wregistry.md

 ---
-title: User Information Library Documentation
+title: User Information
-description: Comprehensive documentation for the User Information Library, including functions for retrieving user groups, username, hostname, user ID, group ID, home directory, and login shell.
+description: Comprehensive for the User Information Library, including functions for retrieving user groups, username, hostname, user ID, group ID, home directory, and login shell.
 ---

-# Windows Registry Functions Documentation

 ## Overview

-This documentation covers a set of functions designed to interact with the Windows Registry.
+This covers a set of functions designed to interact with the Windows Registry.
 These functions are part of the `atom::system` namespace and provide capabilities such as querying, modifying, and deleting registry keys and values, as well as more advanced operations like recursive enumeration, backup, and export.

 ## Important Note